Patrick-Bacza/deep-learning-challenge/report.md

 Finally,

     I started with one hidden layer and move up to three before settling on two.
 Furthermore, I experimented with changing the neurons through trial and error before I was able to come up with a model that hit the target accuracy.
+Below is picture of the test results

 ![1684899589891](image/report/1684899589891.png)